 Toe kicks are small gaps between the bottom of a cabinet and the floor, and are fairly standard on base cabinets, particularly in kitchens and bathrooms.
 They’re a feature many of us have been exposed to our whole lives but never bothered to think about.
 What is that little recess for?
 Well, as

 If you’ve ever had to work on a surface, the edge of which went all the way to the floor, you likely felt it was an uncomfortable experience, though perhaps you weren’t sure why.
-Likely, it was because you’re used to working with toe kicks, which reduce the space between you and the material you’re working with, allowing you to keep your back straight, and work with better coordination.
+Likely, it was because you’re used to working with toe kicks, which reduces the space between you and the material you’re working with, allowing you to keep your back straight, and work with better coordination.
 When it’s not there, the extra space forces you to extend your arms more, which creates weaker, less precise movements with your hands.
 It also causes people to hunch over to get closer to their work.
 Over time, this can lead to problems in the knees, neck, back, shoulders, elbows, and wrists.
-Pressing one’s toes against the face of the cabinet can be tempting in these situations, but this can compromise balance and put further stress on the knees, while doing little to correct the actual problem.
+Pressing one’s toes against the face of the cabinet can be tempting in these situations, but this can compromise balance and put further stress on the knees while doing little to correct the actual problem.